 The Actor Who Turned Down McDreamy

 Dr. Vegas premiered on September 24, 2004.
-CBS pulled it from the schedule after five episodes had aired.
+CBS pulled it from the schedule after just five episodes had aired.
+The show was quietly canceled, and Lowe was out of a job before Thanksgiving.

-Grey's Anatomy premiered four months later.
-It became a cultural phenomenon, running for 21 seasons.
-Patrick Dempsey, who took the role Lowe turned down, became "McDreamy" — one of the most recognizable characters in television history.
+Grey's Anatomy premiered four months later, in March 2005.
+It became a cultural phenomenon - one of the longest-running primetime medical dramas in television history, spanning 21 seasons and generating billions in revenue for ABC.
+Patrick Dempsey, who took the role Lowe turned down, became "McDreamy" - one of the most recognizable characters on television.
+Dempsey earned an estimated $350,000 per episode at his peak, translating to roughly $70 million over his run on the show.

-Dr. Vegas is now a trivia answer.
+But Dr. Vegas is a trivia answer.
 Grey's Anatomy is still on the air.
+And the difference between the two came down to a vibe.

 Frequently Asked Questions